 Rosa is licensed to practice architecture in California, Florida and Puerto Rico.

-Ileana Dominguez has been with Young & de la Sota Architects since 2001.
-Her responsibilities have involved design and administration of custom homes, residential projects, master plans and interiors in Guanica, Culebra, Caguas, San Juan, Guaynabo, Rio Grande, and Tortola, BVI.
-She is currently working on Caguas Courtyard Community Housing, Plaza Bellas Artes, Villa Mi Terruño and the estates at Coco Beach International Resort – Empresas Diaz.
+Architect Ileana Dominguez has been part of Young & de la Sota Architects since 2001.
+She has been involved in the design and construction administration of custom homes, residential projects, master plans and interiors all over Puerto Rico and the BVI.

 Ileana is licensed to practice architecture in Puerto Rico.